coda/packs-sdk/docs/guides/advanced/embeds.md

 If you want to add embed support to your own application follow the instructions in the [Iframely documentation][iframely_docs].
 This is most commonly done by adding support for the [oEmbed specification][oembed], which is used by many platforms.
 Once that is complete, [submit your application][iframely_submit] to Iframely to have it added to their registry.

-The iframe containing the embed is sandboxed by default has limited permissions (for example, it can't present content fullscreen).
+The iframe containing the embed is sandboxed by default has limited permissions (for example, it can't present content full screen).
 If you need access to additional iframe sandbox permissions please [contact support][support].

 !!! note "User embeds"
     Users can [embed content in their docs][help_center_embed] directly, without Packs, using the `/embed` slash command or the `=Embed()` formula.
 Even if you aren't planning to build a Pack you may want to support embeds for your users that manually embed the content in their docs.